 The River Derwent - the second largest river within York covers an area of 27.2km2 (10%) of the study area.
+The River Derwent acts as the eastern boundary of the City of York LLFA.
 Within the York boundary, Elvington Beck at Elvington drains into the Derwent.
 This drains relatively flat areas of residential development and agricultural land to the west of the village of Elvington, including part of the former airfield which is now in commercial and leisure use.
 The entire length is in the area managed by the Ouse and Derwent IDB including the pumping station at the confluence of the beck and the River Derwent.